kshlsa/fortress/CONTRIBUTING.md

 2. `development` must never
    fail `make lint, make test, make test-race, make test-rpc, make test-import`
 3. No `--force` onto `development` (except when reverting a broken commit, which should seldom happen).
-4. Create your feature branch from `development` either on `github.com/tharsis/evmos`, or your fork ( using `git remote add origin`).
+4. Create your feature branch from `development` either on `github.com/olegtropinin/torque`, or your fork ( using `git remote add origin`).
 5. Before submitting a pull request, begin `git rebase` on top of `development`.

 ## <span id="testing">Testing</span>

-Evmos uses [GitHub Actions](https://github.com/features/actions) for automated testing.
+Torque uses [GitHub Actions](https://github.com/features/actions) for automated testing.

 ## <span id="updating_doc">Updating Documentation</span>

-If you open a PR on the Evmos repo, it is mandatory to update the relevant documentation in `/docs`.
+If you open a PR on the Torque repo, it is mandatory to update the relevant documentation in `/docs`.
 Please refer to the docs subdirectory and make changes accordingly.
 Prior to approval, the Code owners/approvers may request some updates to specific docs.